 Testing of the new Exxon name began in September 1971 in cities such as Manchester (New Hampshire), Nacogdoches (Texas), Athens (Georgia), San Luis Obispo (California), and Zanesville (Ohio).
 By 1972, the brand had fully replaced previous names such as Esso, Humble, and Enco, except in states within the Great Lakes region.

-The 1972 Exxon logo reflects when the company balanced its heritage with modern challenges.
+The 1972 Exxon logo reflects the company’s balancing of its heritage with modern challenges.
 Its unique letter design, refined shape, and color palette made it on

 1985 – 2016

 The company expanded, opening several refineries.
-1985, it acquired a 48% stake in Yemen’s Hunt Oil Company.
-Today, it is recognized as the second-largest industrial giant in the world and owns 10% of the oil market.
+In 1985, it acquired a 48% stake in Yemen’s Hunt Oil Company.
+Today, it is recognized as the world’s second-largest industrial giant and owns 10% of the oil market.

 The logo retains the traditional color scheme of bright red letters on a white background, highlighted by a broad blue stripe.

 The most distinctive feature of the new emblem is the rectangular background, which replaces the previously rounded shapes.
-This element symbolizes the company’s maturity, demonstrating that the brand no longer needs softened edges to appeal to its audience.
-The design remains true to the company’s heritage: the double “X,” with its unique crossing, continues to be a hallmark of the logo.
+This element symbolizes the company’s maturity, demonstrating that the brand no longer needs to soften its edges to appeal to its audience.
+The design remains true to the company’s heritage: the double “X,” with its distinctive crossing, remains a hallmark of the logo.

 2016 – today